-This is a Master’s Degree from the University of Cadiz, managed by the University-Company Foundation of the Province of Cadiz, FUECA, and which will have the collaboration of the different University Classrooms (University Foundations) located at the University of Cadiz: Aula Universitaria Hispano-Rusa, Aula Universitaria Iberoamericana, Aula Universitaria del Estrecho and Aula Universitaria de Gibraltar, as well as the University of Gibraltar and the Algeciras Technological Campus Foundation.
+This is an Official Postgraduate managed by the University of Cadiz with the collaboration of the different University Foundations located at the University of Cadiz: Aula Universitaria Hispano-Rusa, Aula Universitaria Iberoamericana, Aula Universitaria del Estrecho and Aula Universitaria de Gibraltar, as well as the University of Gibraltar and the Algeciras Technological Campus Foundation.

-The Master will be based at the University of Cadiz and the Campus of Cadiz, where there are currently no studies in Law and Institutions of the European Union.
-However, these European studies are generic and do not focus on a daily reality on the southern European border, specifically in the Mediterranean region, such as European immigration policy and the protection of the human rights of immigrants.
+This Master will be based at the Campus of Jerez de la Frontera.
+Not in the whole University or Cádiz but just the Campus of Jerez and Algeciras have studies in Law and Institutions of the European Union.
+However, these European studies are generic and do not focus on a daily reality on the southern European border, specifically in the Mediterranean region, such as European migration policy and the protection of human rights of migrants.
 Issues relating to Gibraltar’s status in the EU and in the international context in these areas should also be highlighted.

 Secondly, the Centre has a research objective through the publication of several works in specialised journals and the publication of a book on issues of immigration, borders and human rights at European external borders, with special emphasis on the southern border.